-and discover information, which are assets that can extend to be used outside our classrooms.
 SPS1: Scientific Inquiry and Critical thinking Skills 1.
 SPS1:1.1 Ask questions about relationships among variables that can be Making observed directly as well as those that cannot.
 Observations and SPS1:1.2 Use complex classification criteria and keys to identify Asking Questions items/organisms.
 SPS1:1.3 Evaluate complex methods of classification for a specific purpose.
 SPS1:1.4 Identify limitations of a given classification system and identify alternative ways of classifying to accommodate anomalies.
 2. SPS1:2.1 Apply scientific theories and laws to new situations to Designing generate hypotheses.
-Scientific SPS1:2.2 State a hypothesis and prediction based on available evidence Investigations and background information. mitestigations 3.
+Scientific SPS1:2.2 State a hypothesis and prediction based on available evidence Investigations and background information. in conguirence 3.
 SPS1:3.1 Select and use apparatus and material safely.
 Conducting SPS1:3.2 Use instruments effectively and accurately for collecting data.
 Scientific SPS1:3.3 Compile and organize data, using appropriate units.
-Investigations 0 4.
+Investigations e 4.
 SPS1:4.1 Compile and display data, evidence and information by hand and Representing and computer, in a variety of formats, including diagrams, flow charts, Understanding tables, graphs and scatter plots.
 Results of Investigations 5.
 SPS1:5.1 Explain how data support or refute the hypothesis or prediction.
 Evaluating SPS1:5.2 Provide a statement that addresses and answers the question Scientific investigated in light of the evidence generated in the investigation.
-Explanations Science (NOS) of natural occurrences as possible to be able to discern patterns.
-SPS2:1.4 Show how hypotheses are widely used in science for choosing what data to pay attention to and what additional data to seek, and for guiding the interpretation of the data (both new and previously available).
-Scientific Explanations 1.
-Nature of Science (NOS) SPS2: Unifying Concepts of ScienceSPS2:1.1 Explore new phenomena through investigations conducted for different reasons, or to check on previous results.SPS2:1.2 Test how well a theory predicts a phenomena.SPS2:1.3 Recognize that sometimes scientists can control conditions in order to focus on the effect of a single variable; when that is not possible for practical or ethical reasons, they try to observe as wide a range of natural occurrences as possible to be able to discern patterns.SPS2:1.4 Show how hypotheses are widely used in science for choosing what data to pay attention to and what additional data to seek, and for guiding the interpretation of the data (both new and
+Explanations SPS2: Unifying Concepts of Science 1.
+SPS2:1.1 Explore new phenomena through investigations conducted for Science (NOS) SPS2:1.4 Show how hypotheses are widely used in science for choosing what data to pay attention to and what additional data to seek, and for guiding the interpretation of the data (both new and previously available). n.
+Nature of Science (NOS) different reasons, or to check on previous results.
+SPS2:1.2 Test how well a theory predicts a phenomena.
+SPS2:1.3 Recognize that sometimes scientists can control conditions in order to focus on the effect of a single variable; when that is not possible for practical or ethical reasons, they try to observe as wide a range of natural occurrences as possible to be able to discern patterns.
+SPS2:1.4 Show how hypotheses are widely used in science for choosing what data to pay attention to and what additional data to seek,